I plan for the website to be fully accessible by Aug. 1, 2020, if not sooner.

 If you need help accessing content on the site, would like to report issues or have a question, please get in touch.

 - On the Podcast page, the episode images and “Read more” links are adjacent links.
-This functionality is built into the theme and I am trying to find a workaround so as to remove the link from the image.
+The new custom theme I am building will eliminate this issue.

 - Some signup forms do not have labels associated with fields.
 These are MailerLite forms, and I must manually modify them.
 I have also alerted MailerLite about this issue and asked that they add labels to fields on all of the forms they create for use on customers’ websites.